Caragh Lake

 Caragh Lake (Loch Cárthaí), also Lough Caragh, is a lake in the Reeks District in County Kerry, Ireland.
 The lake was formed by the damming of the Caragh River.
+The lake is between the town of Killorglin and the village of Glenbeigh.

 Caragh Lake railway station was on the Great Southern and Western Railway line which ran from Farranfore to Valentia Harbour.

 Ecology

 The lake is included within a large Special Area of Conservation: Killarney National Park, Macgillycuddy's Reeks and Caragh River Catchment SAC.
-The rare Kerry slug was first discovered near this lake.
+Most of Caragh Lake falls under this designation as an SAC.
+The rare Kerry slug was first discovered near this lake in 1842.
 The lake is glacial in origin.